Comparisons

 Yes.
 Wealthfront's Cash Account is FDIC-insured and offers a competitive APY.
 Slyce doesn't have a cash account.

-Can I open a custodial account at Wealthfront?
+Can I open a custodial account at Wealthfront or Slyce?

 Other comparisons